 The first thing you need to do is to link your Sanity account.
-You can do this by going to the Linked Accounts section of the Cloudpress Dashboard and selecting the Link a Sanity account option.
+You can do this by going to the Connections section of the Cloudpress Dashboard and selecting the Link a Sanity account option.

 This will walk you through the process of linking your Sanity account.
-You can find a step-by-step guide of linking your account in our documentation on linking a Sanity account.
+You can find a step-by-step guide of linking your account in our documentation on connecting a Sanity account.

 Publishing your content

 Once you have linked your account, you can publish the content from Google Docs to Sanity.
 This is now easier than ever with our Google Docs add-on.

 The Publish with Cloudpress sidebar will open where you will see your previously linked Sanity account.